gpxl/ai-configs/README.md

 2. Run `node nextjs_index_generator.js` to build your codebase index files
 3. Cursor should immediately start using the rules files to steer development

-See `Cursor/README.md` for detailed usage instructions and migration notes.
+See `Cursor/README.md` for detailed usage instructions.

 ## Suggested development workflow